ipandz00/movie-database/README.md

 2. Do npm install on root
 3. Make a .env file with TMDB_API_KEY
-4. Populate the DB with initial data using 'node loadDataFromTMDB.js' 5.Run the server via npm start command
+4. Populate the DB with initial data using 'node loadDataFromTMDB.js'
+5. Run the server via npm start command
-6.Open frontend-app folder and do npm install then npm start
+6. Open frontend-app folder and do npm install then npm start